 I see my work properly emerging towards the end of the last century, as painting returns to something like the pursuit of genres, now discerned across standard print practices, the traditional hierarchy exchanged for greater variety.
 Success depends on how painting identifies genre, on familiarity or relevance of genre.
 My work has gradually adopted a two-way strategy, adjusting technique or form to genre and vice versa.
 Variety to genre has become key to discerning a personal style.
 The style is not arbitrary or absolute; genres are not infinite or esoteric.
 Below I briefly review my development.

 My work initially dealt in vigorous stretching of form and content in Workouts (1987-8) a series about physical fitness.
 Figures were built from diverse parts derived from organic, mechanical and graphic sources.
 The aim was to recycle or re-orientate content as form.
 Effectively, parts of a subject were form, the whole of form its subject.
 Or, a little content was form; a lot of form was content.
-However the results often amounted to just a rabbit-duck oscillation and fell somewhat short.
+However the results often amounted to just a rabbit-duck oscillation and fell short.
 The subsequent series Domestic Routines (1989-92) stretched range of sources and degree of fragmentation and often involved more elaborate settings for figures engaged in extravagant gestures to everyday routines.
 It certainly cancelled any neat oscillation between recognitions.
-The results were by no means disappointing.
-An extreme range of formal elements or parts arises in a number of artists from this time, ranging from Lari Pittman to Fiona Rae to Albert Oehlen.
+An extreme range of formal elements or parts arises in a number of artists from this time, ranging from Lari Pittman to Fiona Rae to Albert Oehlen, can perhaps be described as a convergence upon Maximalism.
 What distinguishes my use is a fragile perspective or single picture plane.
 The work never quite surrenders to full abstraction or some more schematic subdivision, so that figuration nags away.
 The theme becomes a disavowal or radical distancing from a suburban lifestyle.